October 4th, 2023

 Carefully unplug each of the connectors.

-You may need to scrape more rubber potting compound away from some of the connectors in order to unplug them.
+You may need to scrape more rubber potting compound away from some of the connectors to unplug them.

-Carefully scrape away the potting compound, making sure not to remove any of the small surface mount components.
+Carefully scrape away the potting compound, ensuring not to remove any small surface mount components.

 Be very careful not to damage any of the smaller SMD components.